Find schools that offer these popular programs

 - Security and Theft Prevention Services

 Security guard classes and training programs are available online through many organizations, agencies, and vocational schools.
 These classes and programs can be taken totally online and typically result in certification or a certificate of completion.
+There also broader bachelor's degree programs in criminal justice that can provide relevant education for future security guards.

 Although security guards typically only need a high school diploma or GED to become employed, most states do require guards to be licensed.
 Security guards who provide armed protection are often required to obtain further training and licensing by various government agencies.
 Most employers also require applicants to pass a drug test and background check prior to employment.